Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 Share Netflix with a friend or relative

-You can get a Netflix account where you can be viewing on two devices at one time.
+You can get a Netflix account where you can be viewing on two devices at one time, or even four devices at a time.
 This is significantly cheaper than taking out two individual accounts.
 Share your account with a trusted friend or relative and you can split the price.

 Check your local newspaper for free activities